ProgressiveMediaGroup/fullstack-interview/README.md

 This test should take between 1 and 2 hours, although this is purely a guide.

 ## Submission Instructions
-Please submit a zipped file containing your plugin to: [Chris Williams](christopher.williams@progressivecontent.com)
+Please submit a zipped file containing your widget to: [Chris Williams](christopher.williams@progressivecontent.com)